At Bloomin’ Babies Birth Center, we recognize birth as a natural, normal part of life.

 As a student nurse Karin witnessed her first birth and knew then that she wanted her career to be centered around caring for women during pregnancy and during the labor and birth process.
 Karin’s foundational philosophy is that birth is a normal physiologic process which should not be interfered with unless there is a medical indication.
 After completing midwifery training, Karin also trained as a women’s health nurse practitioner, believing that the additional education would better equip her to provide care to women across the entire age span: well woman checkups and care for women with common illnesses, in addition to partnering with women during pregnancies and births.

 In addition to her professional experience, Karin brings plenty of personal experience to our birth center.
-She has seven children, the last two born at home.
+She has seven children, all home-schooled and the last two born at home.
 These home birth experiences generated a passion for and a confidence in the safety of out of hospital birth.